phpcr/phpcr-docs/book/getting_started.rst

 ---------------------------------

-We will discuss the import feature in more detail later, but to have some data, we just import something here.
+We will discuss the import feature in more detail later, but to have some data now for the example, we just import something here.
 Create an XML file called `test.xml``:

 .. code-block:: xml